Originally posted 2019-08-15 10:36:58.

 Originally posted 2019-01-18 04:57:31.

-‘LGB’ culture in the West, from its beginning in the 1950s, was strongly transgressive, after the ideals of men like Harry Hay, one of the founders.
+‘Gay’ is not an orientation or a preference, it is a lifestyle.
+In fact it is two lifestyles, transgressive and conservative.
+In the West, from its beginning in the 1950s, it has become strongly transgressive, after the ideals of homosexuals like Harry Hay, one of the founders.

-Hay was a card-carrying Communist Party member who finally realised that Communists hated homosexuals even more than mainstream society did; so his solution to destroying the culture he lived in was to use homosexuality as a battering-ram.
+Hay was a card-carrying Communist Party member who finally realised that Communists hated homosexuals even more than mainstream society did; so his solution to destroying the culture he lived in was to organise and use homosexuality as a battering-ram.
+Naturally, he had learned how to do this from his Communist Party mentors.
+So right from its inception, the Western transgressive form was completely rooted in Communism and a desire to overthrow the status quo.

 Originally posted 2019-01-06 07:22:45.